0xDO/0xDO/README.md

 ### Trading & Finance
 > I worked with all major api|data|service providers for Stocks, Options, Forex, FIAT or Crypto like Binance, Kraken, Bloomberg, Euronext, NYSE, AMSE, and many more

-### AI, LLMs, NLP...
+### Prompt engineering, SOTA LLMs, NLP, ML ...
 Absolutely hot and must-have!
 Beware📎[^paperclip]
-> Following the latest development, learning the new tech to help shaping the future
+> Following the latest development, learning and implementing this amazing technology shaping the future

 ### APIs, IaaS, Microservices
 > Create custom or extend exisiting distributed services